mwmuni/kivy-stubs-pycharm/README.md

 ## Troubleshooting
 - It's not working, what do I do?
-  - DO NOT put `/path/to/kivy-stubs-pycharm/kivy` as this will not work!
+  - DO NOT put `/path/to/kivy-stubs-pycharm/kivy` in `settings.json` as this will not work!
   - This was tested using PyLance and MyPy.
 Try those if you're having trouble.

 ## Additional PyCharm Stubs